 Did You Know?

-in the closing credits: "Being a thief is a terrific life.
-But the trouble is they put you in jail for it."
+The quote at the end of the film's epilogue read: "Being a thief is a terrific life.
+But the trouble is they put you in jail for it" - John McVicar B.Sc.
 See more

 Referenced in Alan Meets Roger Daltrey